symfony/symfony-docs/cookbook/email/dev_environment.rst

 You can view any emails sent by a page when you are in the ``dev`` environment using the Web Debug Toolbar.
 The email icon in the toolbar will show how many emails were sent.
-If you click it a report showing the details of the emails will open.
+If you click, it a report showing the details of the emails will open.

+If you're sending an email and then redirecting immediately after, you'll need to set the ``intercept_redirects`` option to ``true`` in the ``config_dev.yml`` file so that you can see the email in the web debug toolbar before being redirected.